Big Basin Redwoods State Park is a beautiful park located in Central California that is home to some of the tallest redwood trees in the world.

 The Redwood Loop is very scenic and it passes along some of the tallest and oldest trees in the park.
 The most notable redwood trees on this trail are called The Mother and The Father.

 The Mother was once the tallest tree at the Big Basin State Park until the top broke off in a storm.
 The Father tree is over 1500 years old and is a popular spot for photographers to take pictures showcasing the scale and size of these giant redwood trees.

-My favorite tree along this trail was the Chimney Tree that is hollow in the middle and has a heart-shaped base.
-Along this trek, you’ll also pass opal colored creeks, oak trees, meadows, and other unique tree formations.
+My favorite tree along this trail was the Chimney Tree which is hollow in the middle and has a heart-shaped base.
+Along this trek, you’ll also pass opal-colored creeks, oak trees, meadows, and other unique tree formations.

 The Redwoods Loop trail starts near the Big Basin State Park Headquarters, just across the parking lot slightly to the left.